AvirukBasak/shsc-lang/docs/memprofile/README.md

 # Memory Usage Tests

+## Address Sanitizer v/s Memory Usage

+High memory usage is noticed during the debug build.
+Where the debug build may use `522 MiB`, the release build may use less than `5 MiB` under similar conditions.

+After disabling address sanitizer in debug flags, the debug build is noticed to have reduced memory usage similar to the release build.
+This indicates that the address sanitizer is the cause of the high memory usage.

+## Memory Usage Tests

-This README provides a comprehensive comparison of different configuration options in a code execution scenario, including the impact on memory usage and execution time.
+This README provides a comparison of different configuration options in a code execution scenario of the **DEBUG BUILD ONLY**, including the impact on memory usage and execution time.
 The configurations under consideration are "push/pop scope," "create i," and the presence of the variable assignment `var x = "Hi"`.
 We will also analyze the stability of resident memory usage (Stable RES) and the time taken for process memory to stabilize (Stable ETA) in seconds.

 ## Configuration Options